British Council: 1930s-40s

 In 1934, the British Foreign Office officials created the "British Committee for Relations with Other Countries" to support English education abroad, promote British culture and fight the rise of the extreme ideologies of communism and fascism.
 The name quickly became the British Council for Relations with Other Countries.
 In 1936, the organisation's name was officially shortened to the British Council.

 The British Council opened its first four offices in Bucharest (Romania), Cairo (Egypt), Lisbon (Portugal) and Warsaw (Poland) in 1938.
 The offices in Portugal are currently the oldest in continuous operation in the world.
 In 1940, King George VI granted the British Council a Royal Charter for promoting "a wider knowledge of [the United Kingdom] and the English language abroad and developing closer cultural relations between [the UK] and other countries".

 The British Council undertook a promotion of British culture overseas in 1942.
-The music section of the project was a recording of significant recent compositions by British composers: E. J. Moeran's Symphony in G minor was the first work to be recorded under this initiative, followed by recordings of Walton's Belshazzar's Feast, Bliss' Piano Concerto, Bax's Third Symphony, and Elgar's The Dream of Gerontius.
+The music section of the project was a recording of significant recent compositions by British composers: E. J. Moeran's Symphony in G minor was the first work to be recorded under this initiative, followed by recordings of Walton's Belshazzar's Feast, Bliss's Piano Concerto, Bax's Third Symphony, and Elgar's The Dream of Gerontius.

+It also established the British Book Export Scheme in collaboration with commercial publishers.